giftos1/TravelTrackerPart2/README.md

 ...
 Note: Use the WakaTime plugin, which tracks exactly how long you spend in code.
 See http://wakatime.com (but note that the free version only has a 7-day history)

-## 2. What are you most satisfied with?
+## 2. What am I most satisfied with?
 ...

-## 3. What are you least satisfied with?
+## 3. What are my least satisfied with?
 ...

-## 4. What worked well in your development process?
+## 4. What worked well in my development process?
 ...

-## 5. What about your process could be improved the next time you do a project like this?
+## 5. What about my process could be improved the next time I do a project like this?
 ...

-## 6. Describe what learning resources you used and how you used them.
+## 6. Describe what learning resources I used and how I used them.
 ...

-## 7. Describe the main challenges or obstacles you faced and how you overcame them.
+## 7. Describe the main challenges or obstacles I faced and how you overcame them.
 ...

-## 8. Briefly describe your experience using classes and if/how they improved your code.
+## 8. Briefly describe my experience using classes and if/how they improved your code.
 ...